If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Water

-Pour 1 cup of vinegar into the single-serve reservoir.
-Place a large mug on the hot plate to catch the vinegar solution as it brews.
+Pour 1 cup of vinegar into the single-serve water reservoir.
+Place your large mug on the drip tray.

 Pro Tip

-Tips To Maintain A Hamilton Beach Coffee Maker
+Maintenance Tips for Your Hamilton Beach Coffee Maker

 FAQs